HitKeep vs Offen: Operator Analytics vs Consent-First Fair Analytics

 Does Offen track AI visibility or AI chatbot performance?

-Section titled “Does Offen track AI visibility or AI chatbot performance?”Not in the current official Offen documentation.
+Section titled “Does Offen track AI visibility or AI chatbot performance?”Not in the Offen documentation reviewed for this page.
 HitKeep adds dedicated AI visibility analytics, AI chatbot analytics, and assisted-conversion reporting.

 Does Offen require consent?